 2. Select contracts for inclusion by clicking the white boxes.
 Batch Details will update automatically.

 3. Click the expand icon next to a contract to view details.

 4. Review each selected contract.
 You can also deselect items if you wish.

 Note: All currently-due items are auto-selected based on the contract; this includes any overdue and currently-due items that are ready to be billed.

 5. Review the Batch Details.
 Then give your invoice batch a name and click Run.
+The invoices appear.